namecoin/sockstrace/http_proxy/README.md

 `password` : the password for authentication

-Then, you can use the Dial method of the HttpDialer to create a connection to a destination address through the HTTP proxy.
+Then, you can use the Dial method of the HTTPDialer to create a connection to a destination address through the HTTP proxy.